 When you have more experience, you’ll rely on NPIP certification less, but if you’re starting out, it makes choosing a breeder easier.

 I personally purchase my chickens from a variety of places such as hatcheries, online, and from local farm breeders.
-Here are some of the places where to start looking.
+Here are some of the places to start looking.

 Breeders